 -Most of their menu is handwritten and it reminds of the coffee shop in my hometown

 4. Jam at The Waiting Room

-Did you know it was in Benson?
+Did you know this was in Benson too?
 One of the coolest parts of Omaha?
 You have to go and take all of your friends.